Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (6) "Insurance obligor" means any individual who has

 an obligation to provide health insurance for the child.

 (1) Whenever the court establishes, modifies or

-enforces an order for child support or for child support and maintenance the court shall include in the order a provision for the health care coverage of the child which shall, upon request of the obligee or Public Office, require that any child covered by the order be named as a beneficiary of any health insurance plan that is available to the obligor through an employer or labor union or trade union.
-If the court finds that such a plan is not available to the obligor, or that the plan is not accessible to the obligee, the court may, upon request of the obligee or Public Office, order the obligor to name the child covered by the order as a beneficiary of any health insurance plan that is available to the obligor on a group basis, or as a beneficiary of an independent health insurance plan to be obtained by the obligor, after considering the following factors:
+enforces an order for child support or for child support and maintenance the court shall include in the order a provision for the health insurance coverage of the child which shall require that any child covered by the order be named as a beneficiary of any health insurance plan that is available to the insurance obligor through an employer or labor union or trade union.
+If the court finds that such a plan is not available, the court may order the insurance obligor to name the child covered by the order as a beneficiary of any health insurance plan that is available to the insurance obligor on a group basis, or as a beneficiary of an independent health insurance plan to be obtained by the insurance obligor, after considering the following factors:

 (A) the medical needs of the child;

 (B) the availability of a plan to meet those